osmandapp/docs/content/osmand/plugins/wikipedia.md

 # Overview

-Wikipedia plugin as an autonomous functionality, which can be enabled/disabled as needed, allows you to view Wikipedia articles opened from a Wikipedia point of interest (abbrev. as 'POI', 'Wikipedia POI') directly on the map.
+Wikipedia plugin as an autonomous functionality allows you to view Wikipedia articles opened from a Wikipedia point of interest (abbrev. as 'POI', 'Wikipedia POI') directly on the map.
+The plugin can enabled/disabled as needed.
+It is a paid service for the Android version, and a free service for the iOS version.

+To view Wikipedia POI on the map, the service is purchased, if needed, and then downloaded for the selected geographical regions.
+Afterwards, the Wikipedia POI can be toggled on/off, to enable/disable their visibility on the map.
+The POI as well as the associated articles are available offline.
+It is possible to read them whenever needed, switch languages, and search for other Wikipedia information.

 > [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia) is a free, multilingual open-collaborative online encyclopedia created and maintained by a community of volunteer editors using a wiki-based editing system. ![Wikipedia](/assets/images/map/map-wikipedia.png)

-The Wikipedia articles are available offline.
-It is possible to read them whenever needed, switch languages, and search for other Wikipedia information.
-The Wikipedia information is displayed in an article associated to a specific Wikipedia POI on the map.
-It is downloaded together with the selected geographical region.

-The Wikipedia offline is a paid service for the Android version, and a free service for the iOS version.

-To view Wikipedia POI on the map, the service is purchased, if needed, and then downloaded for the selected geographical regions.
-Afterwards, the Wikipedia POI can be toggled on/off, to enable/disable the visibility of them on the map.

-# Purchase Wikipedia
+## Purchase Wikipedia

 Wikipedia offline is [a paid service](/osmand/purchases) for Android version and a free service for iOS version.

+{% data reusables.general.android-ios-switcher %}

 {% android %}